dlinssen/sunbather/wiki/FAQ.md

 1. When creating the Parker wind profiles with the `construct_parker.py` module: You can choose to use a pure H/He composition (which uses `p-winds` standalone) by specifying the hydrogen fraction by number with the `-fH` argument.
 You can also choose an arbitrary composition that includes metal species (which uses `p-winds` and _Cloudy_ in tandem) with the `-z` and `-zelem` arguments.
 In this case, `-z` specifies a metallicity relative to solar and is thus a scaling factor for all metal species. `-zelem` can be used to scale the abundance of individual elements, for example as `-zelem Na=3 Mg+=10 Fe+2=0.5 K=0`.
 Note that `-z` and `-zelem` can be used together and are **multiplicative**.
 In `construct_parker.py`, the composition only affects the wind structure through the mean molecular weight.
 Therefore, using `-z` and `-zelem` is only needed for (highly) supersolar metallicities; using `-fH 0.9` will usually suffice for a solar composition atmosphere.

 2. When simulating Parker wind profiles with _Cloudy_ with the `convergeT_parker.py` module: You can specify the composition with the `-z` and `-zelem` arguments as explained under point 1.
 The default is a solar composition, so `-z 1`.
 If you want to simulate a pure H/He composition with _Cloudy_, you can pass `-z 0` (and specify the He abundance through `-zelem He=...)`.
-Contrary to point 1 however, in `convergeT_parker.py`, the metal content directly affects the thermal structure and XUV absorption, so we reccommend using `-z 1` even when you only make hydrogen and helium spectra.
+Contrary to point 1 however, in `convergeT_parker.py`, the metal content directly affects the thermal structure and XUV absorption, so we recommend using `-z 1` even when you only make hydrogen and helium spectra.

 ## How do I calculate the transmission spectrum?